by Dr. Lawrence Wilson and a friend who does psychodrama

 In addition, much time is required of the directors, monitors and perhaps other staff for even a single psychodrama.
 For the client, however, psychodrama is very time-efficient, yielding fast results.

 13. Legal problems.
-Psychodrama may open the therapist to more legal difficulties than regular psychotherapy because:
+Psychodrama holds the possibility for more legal difficulties than occurs with regular psychotherapy because:

 a) The acting involved in the scenes carries a slight risk of physical injury.

 b) Some clothing may be removed, presenting a slight possibility of sexual accusations.

 c) The subject matter is often very delicate, such as rape and beatings.

 d) The entire process is rather intense, and moves fast.

 e) Psychodrama is unfamiliar to the public and to the authorities.
 This can cause misunderstandings.

 Signing a well-written legal agreement is essential, for these reasons.
 We discuss this later in this article.

 14. Not enough action.
 Some traumas cannot be safely duplicated.
 Examples are a hard or long rape, a whipping, a long or hard beating, or a car accident.
 To deal with this problem, one must improvise and add scenes of other fill material to take up more time.